 Lyrical Cold Open: Many of their songs have this.
 Some loudly announce themselves with an opening chorus ("Bohemian Rhapsody", "Fat Bottomed Girls", "Bicycle Race", "It's A Hard Life", "I Want It All") while others open with a quiet fade in of Freddie's vocals ("We are the Champions", "Save Me", "Good Old-Fashioned Lover Boy").
 "Somebody to Love" does a bit of both ("Can...any-bo-dyyyy...").

 "I Want to Break Free" is not a happy song, but has a catchy, upbeat tone.

-There's also "Don't Try Suicide," which is about suicidenote while it's nice that Queen are, if fact, not in favor of people committing suicide, the text really sucks as an anti-suicide message, being flippant and dismissive rather than empathetic and supportive but sounds like a reject from West Side Story.
+There's also "Don't Try Suicide," which is about suicidenote while it's nice that Queen are, if fact, not in favor of suicide, the text really sucks as an anti-suicide message, being flippant and dismissive rather than empathetic and supportive but sounds like a reject from West Side Story.